SAP/apibusinesshub-integration-recipes/readme.md

 # Welcome to SAP Cloud Platform Integration Accelerators
 ## Description
 Accelerate your SAP Cloud Platform Integration projects with samples available in this repository.
-This repository contains samples of integration flows and mapping intended to be used as starting points.
+This repo contains recipes (best practices), samples and reusable code to serve as starting points for your integration projects.

 ## Requirements
 You will need a SAP Cloud Integration tenant to consume and enhance this content.

 ## Download and Installation
-In this repo all integration flow samples are uploaded as .zip files.

-This content can be uploaded to your TMN environment.
+This repo contains
+1. Scripts [XSLT or Groovy] that can be used in already created integration flows
+2. Sample integration flows as zip file that can be uploaded into already created integration packages
+3. Reusable integration that can be reused by your integration flows with necessary configurations.

-Explore [Integration Flow Recipes](Recipes) to find best practices to deliver specific features or capabilities in your integration flows.
-Sample Integration flow, Re-useable Integration flows or scripts are available for download.
+These 3 types of artifacts embody  [Integration Flow Recipes](Recipes) or best practices to deliver specific features or capabilities in your integration flows.

 ## How to Obtain support
 [Create an issue on this repository to report problems or request recipes](https://github.com/SAP-samples/cloud-integration-flow/issues/new).